Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 You can change this default Gravatar to any other picture of your choosing.
 For example, you might use an image that represents your company, such as your website logo.
 This can help reinforce your branding.

 Having said that, let’s see how you can change the default Gravatar image on your WordPress website or blog.
-Simply use the quick links to jump straight to the method you want to use.
+Simply use the quick links to jump straight to the method you want to use:

 WordPress comes with a few different default Gravatars that you can use.
-Using the defaults is the quickest way to change the mystery person Gravatar, although these images won’t be unique to your website or brand.
+Using the defaults is the quickest way to change the mystery person Gravatar, although these images won’t be unique to your WordPress website or brand.

 Changing the default Gravatars in WordPress